Cheshire & Merseyside Cancer Alliance

 • Registered charities including Charitable Incorporated Organisations (CIOs)

-• Community Interest Companies (CICs) and community benefit organizations (minimum 3 unrelated directors)
+• Community Interest Companies (CICs) and community benefit organisations (minimum 3 unrelated directors)

-• Voluntary, community, faith and social enterprise organizations
+• Voluntary, community, faith and social enterprise organisations

 TIED Programme: